truenas/documentation/content/SCALE/SCALEUIReference/Apps/InstallCustomAppScreens.md

 Select an option from the **Type** dropdown:

 {{< expand "Host Path (Path that already exists on the system)" "v" >}}
-Use to configure a persistent host path volume.
+Use to configure a persistent host path.

 {{< trueimage src="/images/SCALE/Apps/InstallCustomAppAddHostPathVol.png" alt="Host Path Settings" id="Host Path Settings" >}}